phukaokub/XDHDS/README.md

-Here's the revised version of your GitHub README based on the updated title and abstract:

----

 # XDHDS: Cross-Domain Healthcare Data Sharing Using Self-Sovereign Identity and Adaptive Proxy Re-Encryption

 XDHDS is a secure, decentralized model for managing and sharing healthcare data across multiple domains and regions.
 Built on blockchain technology, it integrates Self-Sovereign Identity (SSI) and Ciphertext-Policy Attribute-Based Encryption (CP-ABE) to provide robust, fine-grained access control.
 XDHDS enhances patient control over Electronic Health Records (EHRs) while ensuring secure, cross-regional data sharing.
 The system also supports distributed proxy re-encryption, allowing efficient handling of large datasets.